ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/11-Protonation_State.md

 {: .challenge}

 ## How to select protonation state of a residue?

-### Protonating residues with the *GROMACS pdb2gmx* module
+### Assigning protonation states with the *GROMACS pdb2gmx* module
-Protonation states can be assigned by the *GROMACS pdb2gmx* program.
-By default, *pdb2gmx* will select charged forms of LYS, ASP or GLU.
-For HIS it will try to place the proton on either ND1 or NE2 based on an optimal hydrogen bonding conformation.
-Protonation states can be selected interactively by using options  -lys, -asp, -glu, -his.
+The *GROMACS pdb2gmx* program can assign protonation states.
+By default, *pdb2gmx* will select charged forms of LYS, ASP, or GLU.
+For HIS, it will try to place the proton on either ND1 or NE2 based on an optimal hydrogen bonding conformation.
+You can override the default behavior and select protonation manually using options  -lys, -asp, -glu, -his.

 The downside of this method is that it can not be scripted.
-The manual selection is cumbersome because *pdb2gmx* will be prompting to select protonation state for each of the residues in a PDB file.
-Residue names used by *pdb2gmx* in the output topology file are inconsistent with the output structure files (they are left unchanged in the .pdb and .gro files).
-This is problematic if you will want to rebuild topology file from PDB structure file or do some further processing of a structure file.
+The manual selection is cumbersome because *pdb2gmx* will be prompting to select the protonation state for each of the residues in a PDB file.
+Besides, *pdb2gmx* changes residue names only in the output topology file.
+Residue names are left unchanged in the output .pdb and .gro files.

-A more consistent and convenient way to select a desired form of amino-acid is to change its name in structure file before generating topology.
-The neutral forms of LYS, ASP, and GLU can be chosen by renaming them to LYN, ASH, and GLH respectively.
-The appropriate form of HIS can be selected by renaming HIS to HIE (proton on NE1), HID (proton on NE2) or HIP (both protons).
+A more consistent and convenient way to select the desired form of amino acid is to change its name in the structure file before generating a topology.
+The neutral states of LYS, ASP, and GLU can be chosen by renaming them  LYN, ASH, and GLH, respectively.
+You can select the appropriate form of HIS by renaming HIS to HIE (proton on NE2), HID (proton on ND1), or HIP (both protons).

-Let's change ASP20 and ASP26 in the protein.pdb structure created previously from the file 1ERT.pdb to the neutral form ASH.
+Let's change ASP20 and ASP26 in the "protein.pdb" file created previously from the "1ERT.pdb" to the neutral form ASH.
 We can either the *leap* module from the *AmberTools* or *VMD*.

 ### Selecting protonation states with the *AmberTools leap* module.

 ~~~
-cd  ~/scratch/workshop/pdb/1RGG/1ERT
+cd  ~/scratch/workshop/pdb/1ERT
-module --force purge
-module load StdEnv/2020 gcc/9.3.0 openmpi/4.0.3 ambertools
+module load StdEnv/2020 gcc/9.3.0 amber
-source $EBROOTAMBERTOOLS/amber.sh
 tleap -f leaprc.protein.ff14SB
 ~~~
 {: .bash}